consbio/EEMS-spec/README.md

 delineation, they cannot contain certain syntax-specific characters, which would obfuscate parsing.
 For example, if a plain string were to contain a comma, the parser would not be able to determine whether that comma is part of the string, or whether it signifies the delineation between command arguments.

+Quoted strings a delineated by either single or double quotes, and contain any character except the backslash `\` or quote used to delineate the string OR an escape sequence consisting of a backslach `\` followed by any character.

 ## Lists